Plants in pots

 Gastrolobium praemorsum ‘Brown Butterfly’

-We planted this groundcover, 30cm high x 1.5m wide, with unusual bronze to burgundy ‘butterfly wing’ foliage with green margins, in a pot, in February 2020..
+We planted this groundcover, 30cm high x 1.5m wide, with unusual bronze to burgundy ‘butterfly wing’ foliage with green margins, in a pot, in February 2020.
 This plant has large red pea flowers in spring and summer and in our climate, needs quite a bit of shade.
 We also planted one in a shady spot the ground in March 2020.
 One in pot died December 2022.
+Only one remains – the one in the ground.

-We recently planted, in a pot, this very attractive cultivar of Gossypium which flowers in the warmer months with large pink flowers
+We planted, in a pot, in November 2020. this very attractive cultivar of Gossypium which flowers in the warmer months with large pink flowers

 Graptophyllum ilicifolium x G. excelsum ‘Holly Hedge’ (photos above)